DiegoRSousa/kubernetes/README.md

 The kubelet uses liveness probes to know when to restart a container, and uses readness probes to know when a container is ready to start accepting traffic.

 ### Horizontal Pod Autoscaler
+In Kubernetes, a Horizontal Pod Autoscaler automatically updates a workload resource (such as a Deployment or StatefulSet).
+Horizontal scaling means that the response to increased load is to deploy more pods.